Stentorious/MCMExtender/README.md

 Also includes new MCM quality-of-life features for all players.

 ### QoL Features
+- Search Bar: Allows you easily find the mod you're looking for in the sidebar.
 - Color Picker: Default MCM color selection sliders is replaced with an easy-to-use HSV color picker.
+- Default Settings Confirmation: Adds a confirmation prompt to the "Defaults" menu button.
+- Bind Disabled Keys: Enables binding disabled keys via a confirmation prompt.
 - Improved Visibility: Adds backgrounds to all MCM color swatches, making them easier to see.
+- Improved Controller Support: Supports controller hotswapping, holding down inputs to repeat actions.

+### Bug Fixes
+- Fixes broken menu behavior if duplicate items are added to the MCMMods FormList.
+- Fixes MCM not being reset when exiting Pause Menu into MenuMode.
+- Fixes multiple issues related to menu scrolling.
+- Fixes menu input delay if FPS > 100 while in the MCM.
+- Fixes broken menu behavior after controller hot swap.
+- Fixes being able to select above the top dropdown list option with controller.
+- Fixes MCM_Trigger being selectable from within other StartMenu submenus.
+- Fixes being able to interact with parts of the menu will selecting a keybind.

 ## Mod Authors
 MCM Extender introduces a powerful framework that allows you to create complex, feature-rich MCMs entirely from JSON files, with no scripting required.